erikcaffrey/erikcaffrey.github.io/_posts/2017-05-23-ANDROID-kotlin-arch-components.markdown

 )
 {% endhighlight %}

-Use the annotation `@ColumnInfo` to customize the name of a field.

 -----------------------------
 ### Data Access Object (DAO)

 This component represents and define the contract to access on Database, should be an interface with annotation `@Dao`.
+Create a query is easy there are some already defined annotations in which you only have to create your `SQL query` like `@Query, @Insert, @Delete`.

 ```java
   @Query("SELECT COUNT(*) FROM currencies")